paurkedal/tuplet/README.md

 ## Synopsis

 Tuplet implements tuple-like heterogeneous vectors over a type constructor, providing arity-generic operations.
-Each tuplet constructor of arity [n] represents a `(α₁ * ... * αₙ) tuplet` as `α₁ elt * ... * αₙ elt`.
-Due to the heterogeneous nature, all generic operations must be congruent and the iterator callbacks must operate on `α elt` universally for `α`.
+A tuplet constructor of arity `n` represents a `(α₁ * ... * αₙ) tuplet` as `α₁ elt * ... * αₙ elt`.
+Due to the heterogeneous nature, all generic operations must be congruent and the callbacks which operate on components of type `α elt` must be generic in `α`.

 In practise the Tuplet is useful for dealing with representations of tuples in GADTs like phantom-typed term representations, as it eliminates treating